We undertake the following types of business law work:

 When you set up and run a business, you will need all the documentation in place as soon as possible.
 This protects the owners and assets of your business as well as your customers.

-Whether you need a complex partnership or shareholders agreements or merely simple standard terms of business, we will give you practical advice in a personal manner.
+Whether you need a complex partnership or shareholders agreements or merely simple standard terms of business, we will give you practical advice that takes in to account all matters of business law, in a personal manner.

 Whether you are starting out, expanding or selling, we will achieve the best result for you and your business.
 We specialise in advising smaller businesses and we continue to advise many that we helped to establish.